Evolution Worlds: Re-release

 Evolution Worlds has several changes in its re-release of Evolution and Evolution 2.
 The first Evolution has no spoken dialogue, and the sequel has a Japanese voice track.
 Evolution Worlds uses newly recorded English voice acting for both games.

 The Linear Watch was removed, due to lack of Dreamcast's portable memory cartridge, Visual Memory Unit.
 Due to limited disc space, the first part (re-release of Evolution) is highly trimmed down, eliminating almost all of its dungeon crawling and condensing the game's entire plot into fewer, but much longer, cutscenes.

 Reception

 The game received "mixed" reviews according to video game review aggregator Metacritic.
+Some magazines gave the game favorable reviews while it was still in development.
+In Japan, Famitsu gave it a score of 28 out of 40.
+GamePro said that the game was "no evolutionary step in the world of RPGs, but it's solid fare for average GameCubers seeking turn-based adventure."